-The evergreen trees Motlopi (Shepherd's Tree, Witgat or Boscia albitrunca) and Mopipi (Stink Shepherd's Tree, Stinkwitgat or Boscia foetida) are valuable sources of fodder and shade throughout the year (in addition to numerous other uses).
-This makes them particularly valuable during the dry season and drought.
+The evergreen tree Witgat (Motlopi, Shepherd's Tree or Boscia albitrunca) is a valuable source of fodder and shade throughout the year (in addition to numerous other uses).
+This makes it particularly valuable during the dry season and drought.
 If these trees become scarce, livestock can be more vulnerable to drought.
 For this reason, it is taboo to fell these trees throughout most of Botswana.
 However, heavy browsing from smallstock can stunt young trees and prevent seedlings growing to maturity.
-This may lead to a slow reduction in the number of Mopipi & Motlopi over time.
+This may lead to a slow reduction in the number of Motlopi over time.
 Remember that these trees naturally do not grow in some places - their absence from these areas is nothing to be concerned about.
 It should only be cause for concern in areas that have historically hosted the trees.

-Very Unhealthy Few Mopipi or Motlopi trees in areas that used to have many.
+Very Unhealthy Few Witgat trees in areas that used to have many.
 Those that survive may be badly stunted from browsing.

-- Manage Trees p57
+- Manage Trees p70

+- Borehole Rotation p48

-- Shifting Grazing p41
+- Shifting Grazing p50

-- Reduce Veld Pressure in Drought p42
+- Reduce Veld Pressure in Drought p51

-- Change Livestock Breeds p45
+- Change Livestock Breeds p54

-- Protect and improve the soil p57
+- Consider Game Farming p55